gtheler/2021-presentation/README.md

-## Conclusions
+## Conclusions---FeenoX...

+ * closes a 15-year loop (2006--2021) with a third-system effect
+ * is to FEA what Markdown is to documentation
+ * is (so far) the only tool that fulfills 100% a fictitious SRS:
+   - Free and open source (GPLv3+)
+   - No recompilation needed
+   - Cloud and web friendly
- - Partially working
+   - Human-less workflow
+ * follows the \unix philosophy: "do one thing well"
+ * is already usable (and used!)
- - Should be released as v1.0 in the PhD
+   - FeenoX v1.0 coincident with the PhD (\todonow)
- - A lot \todolater
- - EXTENSIBILITY
-   - transient kinetics pcamusso
-   - heat eze?
-   - misc, other problems rvignolo
-   - epellegrino, waspy
-   - build a community!
+     - Laplace, heat, elasticity, modal, neutron transport & diffusion

- - every feature is there becasue there was at least one need from an actual project
+     - Every current feature is there because there was at least one need from an actual project

-## TO-DOS

- \todonow

- \todolater
+   - Future versions online (\todolater)
+     - Electromagnetism?
+CFD?
+Schrödinger's equation?
+     - Python & Julia API
+     - Coupled & multiphysics computations
+     - Free and open-source online community